AndyVale/residual_benchmarks_vnncomp/ml4acopf_2024/README.md

 # <a href = "https://github.com/AI4OPT/ml4acopf_benchmark"> ml4acopf benchmark </a>

+This is a benchmark based on Machine Learning for AC Optimal Power Flow.

+More details in the orginal repo...

 ### --- List of all ml4acopf_2024 [residual_net] networks (From :<a href = 'https://github.com/ChristopherBrix/vnncomp2024_benchmarks'> vnncomp2024_benchmarks </a>)---

 #### 118_ieee_ml4acopf-linear-nonresidual.onnx